hdShang/arxiv-daily/docs/cs-CV/2025-05-19/papers/250513212v3-semantic-change-detection-of-roads-and-bridges-a-fine-grained-datase.md

 ---
 layout: default
-title: Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector
+title: "Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector"
 ---

 # Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector